Borage

 This section has been translated automatically.

-Borage flowers and herb contain tanning agents, soluble silicic acid and mucilage; used in folk medicine for inflammation of the respiratory tract, urinary retention and diarrhoea.
-Content of pyrrolizidine alkaloids toxic to the liver may be high; medical use is not recommended.
+Borage flowers and herb contain tannins, soluble silicic acid and mucilage; used in folk medicine for inflammation of the respiratory tract, urinary retention and diarrhea.
+The content of liver-toxic pyrrolizidine alkaloids can be high; medicinal use is not recommended.

-Internally: The oil obtained from the seeds(borage seed oil) is almost free of alkaloids when cold-pressed.
-The proportion of gamma-linolenic acid is about 20% (higher proportion than with evening primrose oil).
-It is used as open oil or in capsule form for atopic eczema
+Internal: The oil extracted from the seeds(borage seed oil) is almost free of alkaloids when cold-pressed.
+The proportion of gamma-linolenic acid is about 20% (higher than in evening primrose oil).
+It is used as an open oil or in capsule form for atopic eczema

 Pregnancy/nursing period